VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > *Developer #2*: What implementation approaches are you considering for
 > these integration scenarios?

-> *Developer #1*: Because we have a two tier CRUD-style bounded context,
+> *Developer #1*: Because we have a two-tier CRUD-style bounded context,
 > for the first scenario I was planning on exposing the conference and
 > seat type information directly from the database as a simple read-only
 > service.
 For the second scenario, I was planning to publish events